 It can be very challenging to find inner peace when the world outside our home is so very busy, active and dynamic.
 We step outside our door and we are swept up the world’s pace of constant information and action.
 In eastern philosophy this type of energy is called Yang energy.
 The opposite and balancing energy is call Yin energy.

-In order to keep balance with the over abundance of yang energy that is in daily life these days, we need to keep balance in our lives we need to create some time and space in our day off introspection, contemplation, peace and quiet.
+In order to keep balance with the over abundance of yang energy that is in daily life these days, we need to create some time and space in our day off introspection, contemplation, peace and quiet.

 Without this balance we can quickly start to feel like a coil ‘wound up tight’ and become anxious, irritable, creatively exhausted and overwhelmed.